Comparing SES Wrappers:

 If you choose Sendy, you are essentially becoming a Linux Sysadmin.
 Do you have your upgrade script ready?

 Do you want to be debugging STRICT_TRANS_TABLES SQL modes on a Friday night?
-Or do you want to send email?

 It is the synthesis.